-Hearts and Hands - comprises both Aboriginal and or Torres Strait Islander and non-Indigenous employees who are working to develop our Reflect Reconciliation Plan.
-The group has progressed in creating respectful relationships, and sharing and celebrating the history, culture, and achievements of Aboriginal and Torres Strait Islander People, with our employees, our members and the broader community.
-This platform has enabled us to listen and learn through the advice of the traditional owners of our land.
-This includes our Aboriginal and Torres Strait Islander employees, along with community leaders, our Indigenous-owned suppliers, and partners.
-We celebrate Reconciliation and NAIDOC week to provide our workforce history of the intergenerational and ongoing impacts of colonisation on Aboriginal and Torres Strait Islander people.
+Hearts & Hands Group - comprises both Aboriginal and Torres Strait Islander and non-Indigenous employees who have developed our Reflect Reconciliation Plan.
+The group has progressed in sharing and celebrating the history, culture and achievements of Aboriginal and Torres Strait Islander Peoples with our employees, our members and the broader community.

+This platform has enabled us to listen and learn through the advice of traditional owners.
+This includes our Aboriginal and Torres Strait Islander employees, along with community leaders, our Indigenous-owned suppliers and partners.
+Thrive - comprises our Lesbian, Gay, Bi-Sexual, Transsexual and Intersex (LGBTI) employees and their allies.
+This year we became a Gold Foundation partner of The Pinnacle Foundation.
+The Foundation was founded as a national charity that provided educational scholarships, mentoring and opportunities for young LGBTIQ+ Australians to reclaim their path and overcome challenges arising from their identity.
+Last year, HCF provided a scholarship to a trans scholar studying Medicine at Charles Sturt University in Orange.

-Thrive - includes our Lesbian, Gay, Bi-Sexual, Transsexual and Intersex (LGBTI) employees and their allies.
-We have an ongoing partnership with Pride in Diversity, who provide employers with support for LGBTI inclusion.
+We have an ongoing partnership with Pride in Diversity, who provide employers with support for LGBTIQ+ inclusion.
 Members of this group are also part of the Inter-Insurance industry pride network.
-The team have delivered LGBTI awareness and inclusion training and seminars to our employees throughout the year, marking events such as Mardi Gras, International Day Against Homophobia, Biphobia, Interphobia & Transphobia (IDAHOBIT) and World Aids Day.
-Through this awareness, we aim to prevent discrimination and reduce mental health issues faced disproportionately by the LGBTI community.
+The team has delivered LGBTIQ+ awareness and inclusion training and seminars to our employees throughout the year, marking events such as Mardi Gras, International Day Against Homophobia, Biphobia, Interphobia & Transphobia (IDAHOBIT) and World Aids Day.
+By raising awareness, we aim to prevent discrimination and reduce the mental health issues faced disproportionately by the LGBTIQ+ community.